TrilonIO/angular-application-insights/README.md

-# MS Azure Application Insights Angular v2+ implementation
+# Microsoft Azure Application Insights Angular v2+ implementation

 > Connect your Angular 2+ client-side to Microsofts Application Insights with this easy-to-use Module.